menandmice/micetro_docs/guides/admin-manual/admin_scheduled_events.rst

     *Example 1*: Running a script named mytest.py.

-      To run a script named mytest.py that is located in the Men&Mice Central directory using the scripting host cscript, enter ``python mytest.py`` in the appropriate field.
+      To run a script named mytest.py that is located in the Men&Mice Central directory using the python interpreter, enter ``python mytest.py`` in the appropriate field.

     *Example 2*: Running an executable named checkdata.exe.